-The second Express Entry draw to be held in March and the 57th overall, took place last Friday.
-In this latest draw, a total of 3,749 candidates were issued with an Invitation to Apply (ITA), for immigration to Canada, with each candidate having 441 or more Comprehensive Ranking System (CRS) points at the time the draw was conducted.
+The second Express Entry draw that was held in March, and the 57th overall, took place last Friday.
+In this latest draw, a total of 3,749 candidates were issued with an Invitation to Apply (ITA) for immigration to Canada, with each candidate having 441 or more Comprehensive Ranking System (CRS) points at the time the draw was conducted.

 Upon entering the pool, candidates are assigned a CRS score based on factors including civil status information, education, work experience, language ability, and other criteria.
 This score determines their ranking in the pool.
 During the periodic draws, IRCC issues ITAs to the highest-ranking candidates.
 Those candidates who receive an ITA may submit an application for Canadian permanent resident status.